danbev/learning-iot/README.md

 ### Headers
 Headers on a PCB (Printed Circuit Board) board are internal ports.
 So this is nothing to do with software headers.

+### eXecute In Place (XIP)
+This is a feature that allows a microcontroller to execute code straight from external flash memory (without having to copy it first).
+So if the code size is to big for the on-chip storage a memory mapping of the flash drive can be done and if it can use QSPI to improve the speed can be close to that of the on-chip storage so it can be used to execute code as well (and not just for storage of data).